MEET THE IGP, MR. DAVID ASANTE-APEATU

-The new Ag.
-Inspector-General of Police, Mr. David Asante-Apeatu holds Executive MBA [EMBA] from Ghana Institute of Management and Public Administration, which he obtained in 2013.
+The Inspector-General of Police, Mr. David Asante-Apeatu holds Executive MBA [EMBA] from Ghana Institute of Management and Public Administration, which he obtained in 2013.
 Other academic laurels he has garnered include:

 - Certificate in Criminal Justice Administration from University of Virginia, USA – 2002